Whoever discovered beans gets a big fat medal of appreciation from yours truly. They’re just incredible. Incredible and cheap.

 - Freshly cracked pepper (15-20 cranks of a mill) $0.05

 - 1½ tsp (or more to taste) salt $0.05

 - Mince the garlic, dice the onion, slice the celery, and slice the carrots into thin rounds.
 Add the olive oil, garlic, onion, celery, and carrots to a large (5qt or larger) slow cooker.

 - Sort through the beans and remove any debris or stones.
 Give them a quick rinse and then add them to the slow cooker, along with the bay leaf, rosemary, thyme, paprika, and some freshly cracked pepper.

 - Add SIX CUPS of water to the slow cooker and stir to combine the ingredients.
-Place the lid on the slow cooker and cook on low for 8 hours.
+Place the lid on the slow cooker and cook for 8 hours on low or on high for 4-5 hours.

 - After 8 hours, stir the soup and mash the beans slightly.
 Starting with just a ½ tsp, add salt to your liking.
 I used about 2 tsp total, but keep tasting and adding more, ½ tsp at a time, until it reaches the level that you prefer.

 Step by Step Photos